MuzamilSaiq/toy-to-theory-bag-of-words/README.md

 # toy-to-theory-bag-of-words
-A concise pedagogical walkthrough of Bag-of-Words—from toy intuition to a fully working text-vectorization pipeline.
+A concise pedagogical walkthrough of Bag-of-Words, from toy intuition to a fully working text-vectorization pipeline.
 Built from scratch to show how raw text becomes numerical features for machine-learning models.

 ### What's Inside
 - Tokenization & vocabulary construction